todd-roberts/AirpunkAdventure/README.md

 1. **No overlap / no crashes**
    Rails + `minSeparation` make layout constraints explicit and safe.
 2. **Easier, more immersive navigation**
    Free 3D flight is cognitively heavy.
-Rails let players focus on timing and tactics (“When do we slide?”) instead of piloting a helicopter.
+Rails let players focus on timing and tactics instead of piloting a helicopter.
 3. **Prebaked navmeshes (the subtle win)**
    Predictable rest positions mean you can prebake navmeshes and do believable **on-deck NPC** movement when ships aren’t sliding.
 That’s almost impossible with free-flight platforms.